GuilBlack/LNEngine/README.md

 ## Controls in LNApp

-WASD -> Directional controls
+- WASD -> Directional controls.
-Q -> Go up
+- Q -> Go up.
-E -> Go down
+- E -> Go down.
-Mouse Left Click + Move the mouse -> Move the orientation of the camera
+- Mouse Left Click + Move the mouse -> Move the orientation of the camera.